 - Trip to Parliament including a tour of the House of Commons and House of Lords.

 - Meeting with a current member of Parliament.

 - Tour to the Supreme Court, and if possible the opportunity to see a trial.

 - We hope in future to run a trip to Washington.

-- Associated clubs include: Harrodian Model United Nations and the Debating Society.
+- Associated clubs include: Harrodian Model United Nations, Debating Society, Politics Society.

 Head of Politics: Charlotte Arnold